By using Replypad, you agree to our Cookie Policy.

 Followers and access rights

-Previous: Assign conversations
+Previous: Assign tickets

 Next: Following vs. being the assignee